React Calendar Overview

 Range Selection

-Following the same approach, we can switch selection
+Following the same approach, we can switch selection to range mode:

 <IgrCalendar selection="range" />